 You can ask your peers or search around online for a new website feature or idea, but sometimes that's not enough.

-For a quick run-through on CodePen and how designers and developers use the service to test new code, buttons, and animations, check out our video with Bluleadz developer Karey Mitchell above.
+For a quick run-through on CodePen and how designers and developers use the service to test new code, buttons, and animations, here's a quick quote from Bluleadz developer Karey Mitchell:

 On the site, users can upload, test, and share custom CSS, JavaScript, and HTML snippets, or "pens."
 Signup is free for individual users, and a professional version is also available for development teams to share snippets and custom code—all in an open environment that begs for testing and tweaking for the perfect result.